JeodC/PortMaster-Solarus/README.md

 You can copy the contents of `gamelist.xml` into your own `gamelist.xml` file.

 ## Disclaimers
 Certain games have patches applied on first run.
 These patches help the games boot and play, but may have unintended side effects later on.
+Other Solarus games have been tested but either would not work or would require extensive patching.

 ## Thanks
 The solarus-run binary provided by Cebion.